-When Chopin arrived in Paris from Poland in 1831, he quickly became famous as a salon pianist.
+When Chopin arrived in Paris from Poland in 1831, he quickly became famous as a composer and pianist.
 In 1833 he published his first set of études, Op.
 10, which were well received.
 Read more about this challenging but beautiful piece!

 Introduction